 Sleeping pills are not meant to be a long-term solution for sleeping troubles.
 This is partially true because it is easy for a user to develop a sleeping pill addiction.
 Sleeping pills are sedative hypnotics they slow down body functions and act similarly in the brain to alcohol.

 Additionally, sleeping pills seem innocuous because, and you don’t often hear about people becoming addicted to them like with other pain killers.
-Sleeping pill addiction comes with side effects and withdrawal that can affect a persons sleep patterns for a long time.
-If you or a loved one experience addiction to one of the many sleeping pills on the market, consider getting help from addiction treatment services.
+Sleeping pill addiction comes with side effects and withdrawal that can affect a person’s sleep patterns for a long time.
+If you or a loved one experiences addiction to one of the many sleeping pills on the market, consider getting help from addiction treatment services.

 Sleeping Pill Addiction Signs

 People addicted to sleeping pills will display some outright irregularities that are specific to sleeping pill abuse.
 They usually do not start off too bad and then become worse a time passes.
-Likewise, these side effect can make everyday life dangerous for the person using sleeping pills since they are more prone to falling and often have poor nutrition that can lead to broken bones.
+Likewise, these side effects can make everyday life dangerous for the person using sleeping pills since they are more prone to falling and often have poor nutrition that can lead to broken bones.
 Signs include: